Daniel-KM/Omeka-plugin-ArkAndNoid/README.md

 world of archives (Omeka can be an institutional archive) too.
 Optionally, the identifiers can be resolved via a service as [N2T], the Name-to-Thing Resolver.

+Arks may be built with the utility [Noid], that creates nice opaque identifiers, that is integrated too via the library [Noid4Php].

 See a living example in the [Bibliothèque patrimoniale] of [Mines ParisTech] (click on "Notice" to display the record of any document).